SirKennard/SecureProgrammingGroup42/README.md

     ├── init_keys.py
     └── RSA.py
 ```
 An empty `server_neighbourhood.json` file is included in this repository. **This file is required for the server to start**.
-Please fill it out with the servers respecive websockets uri and public key.
+Please fill it out with the server's respecive websockets uri and public key.
 An example looks like this:
 ```json
 {
     "servers": [